ivanckleecity/CyberArk-Identity-Security-Platform-For-Partners/Access_and_Identity_Management.md

     - Organizing your saved items
     - How to access your saved items
     - How to securely share your saved items

+## CyberArk Identity Flow
+ - Identity Flows is an identity orchestration tool that eliminates manual tasks and processes with the creation of automated workflows.
+Identity Flows offers a low-code visual editor, drag-and-drop interface with pre-built and custom connectors allowing you to connect to external applications.
+This enables organizations to: